bueler/p4pdes/ERRATA.md

 * Page 271: In the last sentence on the page, replace "see Chapter 14 for" with "see Chapters 13 and 14 for".

 * Page 272: In item (i) replace "an" with "a".

+* Page 294: At the end of the first paragraph in the "Advection results" section, replace "but without a flux limiter" with "but with a smaller final time".
+In the very next sentence on the same page, remove "is" from "relatively is insensitive".

+* Page 296: In the second sentence on this page replace "limiter imposes" with "limiters impose".

+* Page 309: In Exercise 11.1 replace "from g" with "from g and a".

 * Page 315: In the second sentence of the third paragraph replace "on a 2D" with "on 2D".